Tempura2108/irvingtoninminecraft/README.md

 yes, this website is vibecoded using claude.

-actual minecraft stuff is all human made
+actual minecraft stuff is all human made tho